 In Panama, New Year’s is a little different.
 Fireworks seem to be somewhat of an obsession for Panamanians, and those used on Christmas are really just a warm up for New Year’s.
 Just like in the States, at midnight, all goes wild.
 All towns large and small have their own fireworks show in which each and every neighbor takes part.
 It might sound a tad like a war zone, but it is just Panama getting ready to party.

 Much to the surprise of many American expats, New Year’s Day is not for sitting around watching football and nursing a champagne headache.
 Early in the morning, more festivities begin.
-If you are at a beach, be ready for the masses to converge.
 The little tranquil bay that you like to read at may just become party central.
 Expect music to blare from a number of houses and bars to be full.